alejandrod-iov/rsk-jsonrpc-rev-proxy/README.md

 You need to install the following tools:

 * Trefik pilot token.
-You can create a pilot user [here](https://pilot.traefik.io/) and/or refer to documentation [here](https://doc.traefik.io/traefik-pilot/)
+You can create a pilot user [here](https://pilot.traefik.io/) and/or refer to documentation [here](https://doc.traefik.io/traefik-pilot/).
+This is required by traefik to use the plugins.
 * git
 * docker-compose
 * Working domain accesible from Internet.
 For instance, you can get the Ip address executing the following command: